M-Dickerson/readme-generator/README.md

 ## Installation

-Node and Inquirer MUST be installed
+Node and Inquirer MUST be installed!

 ## Usage